In this article:

 A relative newcomer on the superyacht scene, this vast area has seen an increase in the number of people chartering in its waters over the past few years as well the number of luxury charter yachts available.

-A long-time favorite among the jet set, Thailand is leading the way for southeast Asia’s burgeoning charter market and, laced with an abundance of beautiful beaches, secluded coves and azure waters, it’s clear to see why the country has transformed into the region’s yachting hub.
+A long-time favorite among the jet set, Thailand is leading the way for SouthEast Asia’s burgeoning charter market and, laced with an abundance of beautiful beaches, secluded coves and azure waters, it’s clear to see why the country has transformed into the region’s primary superyachting hub.

 Lapped by the glittering waters of the Andaman Sea, Phuket is the gateway to superyacht charters on Thailand’s west coast.
 Discover the sheer limestone karsts of nearby Phang Nga Bay, sail south to explore hundreds of uninhabited islands or head northwest to the colourful archipelago of the Similan Islands before reaching the five Surin Islands that make up the Mu Koh Surin National Park.